magnussolution/magnusbilling7/wiki/en/modules/trunk/trunk.rst

 Status
 ------

-| We did not write the description to this field.
+| If the trunk is inactive, Magnusbilling will sent the call to the backup trunk.